CAiriau/FundAeroSuite/README.md

 The suite will contains python, fortran, matlab and Maple sources.

-It will be soon available (March 2019)
+It will be soon available (July 2019)
+### Warnings
+	The main part of the code uses French language.
+    In the future, it is possible that an English version appears on GitLab *La grande majorité du code utile le français.*

 ### Content
 The suite will follow the chapter book which is written in the French language :